srsudar/eg/README.md

 ```

 `eg` is in beta and doesn't ship with a binary.
 You'll have to have python
 2.x installed on your machine.
-Dependencies are very, very modest.
-If you find
+Dependencies are very modest and should not
+require you to install anything (other than Nose if you want to run the tests).
-otherwise, open an issue.
+If you find otherwise, open an issue.

 ## Usage